kiyoung98/tps_project/README.md

 # GFlowNet for Transition Path Sampling

-This repository is dedicated to Transition Path Sampling (TPS) using GFlowNet.
+The goal of this project is to solve Transition Path Sampling (TPS) using GFlowNet.

 ## Installation